What To Eat Before Anal Sex, According To A Sex Educator

 Anal sex aftercare should also be when you pay attention to any discomforts.
 You might experience cramping, excessive gas, or irregular bowel movements, to name just a few.

-If there is prolonged discomfort or serious pain, go to your physician or emergency room as soon as possible.
-We even recommend a visit if you or your partner are even distressed.
+If you experience prolonged discomfort or serious pain, visit your physician or the emergency room immediately.
+We recommend a visit if you or your partner are distressed.

 M.Christian